swatisanagar/GenreLexicon_ConsumerDomains/README.md

 The polarity seed words is set of 35 positive and 35 negative seed words which are applicable to consumer review domains.

 <h1>How to use</h1>
 The Sentiment lexicons can be downlaoded and used directly.
 It is learned using consumer review domains and the sentiment words are in lemmatized form.
-To know more about the preprocessing details [check here.](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9126775)
+To know more about the preprocessing details check [here](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9126775)

 <h1>Cite the follwoing papers</h1>
 Cite the following paper depending on the use.